By Nancy Pope, Curator and Historian, October 18, 2018

 About $100,000 worth of diamonds were in the mail Hopson was carrying that night.
 When the crash was located and his body retrieved, some of the diamonds were discovered.
 As word spread, souvenir hunters from around the area went hunting for wealth amidst the wreckage.
 Postal Inspector William Tafel was quickly dispatched to the site to retrieve the diamonds.
 Not knowing how to price the gems, people were selling recovered diamonds for prices far less than their actual worth.
 Inspector Tafel, aided by National Air Transportation staff, conducted a thorough search of the site.
 Some people, worried about being arrested for theft, began turning recovered diamonds into postmasters in surrounding towns.
 By October 25, more than $65,000 of the gems had been recovered.
 A number of gems were never recovered or turned in.
 Perhaps future adventurers might find a gem or two still on that hill.

-"Postmen of the Skies" is now open at the National Postal Museum.
-The exhibition celebrates the world’s first regularly scheduled airmail service and the brave pilots who risked their lives flying the mail.
+The "Postmen of the Skies" exhibition celebrates the world’s first regularly scheduled airmail service and the brave pilots who risked their lives flying the mail.

 About the Author